Most Asia Markets Rise As Virus Fears Offset By Bank Support Hope - UrduPoint

 Most Asia Markets Rise As Virus Fears Offset By Bank Support Hope

-Most Asian markets rose Monday as bargain-buyers moved in following last week's global rout and central banks including the Federal Reserve flagged support measures such as interest rate cuts
+Most Asian and European markets rose Monday as bargain-buyers moved in following last week's global rout and central banks including the Federal Reserve flagged support measures such as interest rate cuts

 But after equities suffered their worst week since the financial crisis more than a decade ago, investors continue to fret over the economic fallout from the new coronavirus as the worldwide death toll rises.